 Formation of the Megalopolis

-The city of Buenos Aires, in addition to being large and populous, exceeded its physical limits.
-In this way, he ended up joining the urban areas of the parties.
-Indeed, the Metropolitan Area is formed by the area comprised by the City of Buenos Aires, to which are added 24 Greater Buenos Aires districts (GBA), belonging to the Province of Buenos Aires, which surround the city.
+In addition to being big and populated, Buenos Aires went beyond its physical capacity.
+As a result, it ended up joining the parties’ urban areas.
+Indeed, the Metropolitan Area is formed by the area comprised by the city of Buenos Aires, to which are added the 24 Greater Buenos Aires districts (GBA), belonging to the Province of Buenos Aires, which surround the city.
 This is how the Metropolitan Area of Buenos Aires (AMBA) was integrated.

-It is the largest urban area in the country, the second in South America, Latin America and the southern hemisphere.
-Together with São Paulo and Mexico City, it is one of the three Latin American cities in the alpha category, according to the study by the Globalization and World Cities Research Network (GaWC).
+It is the largest urban area in the country, and the second-largest in South America, Latin America, and the southern hemisphere.
+Together with São Paulo and Mexico City, it is one of the three Latin American cities in the “alpha” category, according to the Globalization and World Cities Research Network (GaWC) study.
 The City of Buenos Aires is among the cities with the highest quality of life in Latin America, and its per capita income is among the three highest in the region.
 It is the most visited city in South America.
 It is considered among the twenty largest urban conglomerates in the world.

 Autonomous City of Buenos Aires: Size and Population

-The City of Buenos Aires is truly populous.
-In its 200 km2 of surface, it houses 2,890,151 inhabitants, according to the last census of 2010.
+The city of Buenos Aires is truly populous.
+On its 200 km2 of surface, it houses 2,890,151 inhabitants, according to the last census of 2010.
 That is, the city itself has more than fifteen thousand inhabitants per square kilometer.

-The population is distributed in 48 neighborhoods that derive, the oldest, from the parishes established in the 19th century.
+48 neighborhoods make up the population, the oldest of which are descended from parishes founded in the 19th century.
 The autonomous city constitutes one of the 24 districts in which the country is divided.
 It has its own executive, legislative, and judicial branches, as well as its own police force.

 What is the Metropolitan Area of Buenos Aires (AMBA)

 As we mentioned before, the Autonomous City of Buenos Aires (CABA) has 2,890,151 inhabitants.
-Yes, to this we add the 12,806,866 inhabitants in the peripheral area of Greater Buenos Aires, we reach 15,697,017 inhabitants.
-This means that a third of the country’s population, 32%, lives in Capital and GBA, forming the so-called AMBA.
+Yes, if we add the 12,806,866 inhabitants in the peripheral area of Greater Buenos Aires, we reach 15,697,017 inhabitants.
+This means that a third of the country’s population, 32%, lives in the capital and the GBA, forming the so-called AMBA.
 That is why it is considered among the largest conglomerates in the world.

 Origin and Evolution of Buenos Aires